Myriad-Dreamin/shiroa/contrib/typst/gh-pages.typ

-// This is important for typst-book to produce a responsive layout
+// This is important for shiroa to produce a responsive layout
 // and multiple targets.
 #import "@preview/book:0.2.5": get-page-width, target, is-web-target, is-pdf-target, plain-text